mrsi-cerl/mrsi-gatsby/src/content/generic-pages/PDRS Home.md

 ### Questions?
 - Questions about your project or the PDR, contact Rachel or Amanda.
-- Tech support for the MRSI Wizard, contact the [MRSI support team](mailto:mrsi_support@usace.army.mil)
+- For MRSI Wizard tech support, contact the [MRSI support team](mailto:mrsi_support@usace.army.mil).

 </div>